Making a payment

 What would happen if my business wasn’t compliant?

 There are severe consequences to PCI DSS non-compliance.
-Storing customer card details in an insecure way is a serious breach of trust.
+Storing customer card details in an insecure way is irresponsible, puts your customers at risk, and is a serious breach of trust.
 The financial cost of being non-compliant is significant, no matter the size of your business.

 If a breach is discovered, fines from banks can range from tens of thousands to several million.
 Additional monthly charges can be added on, and your business’ ability to process card payments can be revoked.
 Before this is reinstated, you must prove that your business is PCI DSS compliant with an assessment from an external Qualified Security Assessor (QSA), like OmniCyber Security.